-- Shelter acknowledges that there is different housing assistance for those who live in community housing and private rental housing who receive a CRA payment, and for those who live in public housing who do not receive a CRA payment, but whose rent is subsidised by the State - National Shelter is open to a restructure of rental subsidies (public and private) for low incomeearners: There is some merit in the approach from a consumer choice and multi service provider perspective but needs to be a much higher increase than suggested by the draft report to have feasibility. (see appendix 1) - The Commission does not demonstrate that the current approach limits the choice over the home in which a tenant lives: a lack of supply does.
-Until the complexities and risks involved, and the issue of supply are addressed, the Commissions' recommendation cannot be supported. - Current state budgets do not allow a proper understanding of the full cost of social housing system to states.
-Without this clarity there is no basis to judge if the PCs draft report recommendations fill the required subsidy gap.
-This should include a full cost disclosure, with alternative options evaluated and reported, and the outcomes on consumers subjected to scrutiny.
-For example: - if a single model of financial assistance were applied across public, community and private housing, based on an increase and extension to Commonwealth Rent Assistance, it is likely to increase housing stress by putting public tenants in housing stress but would remove the "inequity" between them and their cohorts in the private rental market. - Without effective supply side initiatives, there is a risk that the expansion of CRA will be absorbed into inflated market rents: the supply side initiatives recommended in the Draft Report are limited and will have long lead times before new appropriate supply is delivered - It is not clear that there will be no net reduction in funding from the Commonwealth to the States for social housing: This recommendation must be contextualised within broader State and Commonwealth investment in social housing: For example, if the Commonwealth NHHA SPP funding stream were replaced with CRA to support public housing stock, this could have a negative impact on access to rental housing for low income tenants.
+- National Shelter acknowledges that there is different housing assistance for those who live in community housing and private rental housing who receive a CRA payment, and for those who live in public housing who do not receive a CRA payment, but whose rent is subsidised by the States. - National Shelter is open to a restructure of rental subsidies (public and private) for low incomeearners: there is some merit in the approach from a consumer choice and multi service provider perspective but needs to be a much higher increase than suggested by the draft report to have feasibility (see Appendix 1). - The Productivity Commission does not demonstrate that the current approach limits the choice over the home in which a tenant lives: a lack of supply does.
+Until the complexities and risks involved, and the issue of supply are addressed, we cannot support the Productivity Commissions' recommendation. - Current State budgets do not allow a proper understanding of the full cost of social housing systems to States.
+Without clarity there is no basis to judge if the draft report recommendations fill the required subsidy gap and this should include a full cost disclosure, with alternative options evaluated and reported, and the outcomes on consumers subjected to scrutiny.
+For example: - If a single model of financial assistance was applied across public, community and private housing, based on an increase and extension to CRA, it is likely to increase housing stress by putting public tenants in housing stress but would remove the "inequity" between them and their cohorts in the private rental market. - Without effective supply side initiatives, there is a risk that the expansion of CRA will be absorbed into inflated market rents: the supply side initiatives recommended in the draft report are limited and will have long lead times before new appropriate supply is delivered. - It is not stated definitively that there will be no net reduction in funding from the Commonwealth to the States for social housing: this recommendation must be contextualised within broader State and Commonwealth investment in social housing, if the Commonwealth

+NHHA SPP funding stream were replaced with CRA to support public housing stock, this could have a negative impact on access to rental housing for low income tenants.

-• The Commission does not demonstrate how this recommendation will impact on the business model of community housing providers and their ability to provide active tenant management, or how contestability will work in relation to a State / Commonwealth NHHA SPP.
+• The Productivity Commission does not demonstrate how this recommendation will impact on the business model of CHPs and their ability to provide active tenant management, or how contestability will work in relation to a State/Commonwealth NHHA SPPs.